-Cemetery

-means any land vested in or under the control of Council from time to time that is held, taken, purchased, acquired, set apart, dedicated, or reserved, under the provisions of any Act, or before the commencement of the Burial and Cremation Act 1964, exclusively for the burial of the dead generally, and, where the context so permits, includes a closed cemetery.
+Cemetery means any land vested in or under the control of Council from time to time that is held, taken, purchased, acquired, set apart, dedicated, or reserved, under the provisions of any Act, or before the commencement of the Burial and Cremation Act 1964, exclusively for the burial of the dead generally, and, where the context so permits, includes a closed cemetery.
+Closed cemetery means a cemetery which has been closed by a closing order.
+Concrete Berm Means a load bearing structure fabricated from concrete of prescribed dimensions, set flush with the ground and supplied by the Council, for the purpose of mounting monuments.
+Crematorium means appliances and machinery and furnaces for the purpose of cremation that are under the control of Council, and includes any building in which any such appliances, machinery, or furnaces are fixed.

-Closed

-means a cemetery which has been closed by a closing order.